faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 The Objective-C runtime authors made a judgement call, and decided it was better for an application to ignore such problems.

-However if we deference a C pointer we get a crash.
+However if we deference a C pointer\index{NULL dereference} we get a crash.
 ```
 void nullDereferenceCrash() {
     char *nullPointer = NULL;